orbingol/NURBS-Python/README.md

 ## Introduction

 This project aims to implement the NURBS curve and surface computation algorithms in native Python.
-Currently, the `Curve` and `Surface` classes can be used for data storage and evaluation of B-Spline and NURBS curves and surfaces, respectively.
+Currently, the `Curve` and `Surface` classes can be used for data storage and evaluation of B-Spline and NURBS curves and surfaces.

+Additionally, `Grid` class can be used to generate simple 2D control point grids for use with the `Surface` class.

 ## Description of the Package